team-rocos/Testing-Challenges/README.md

 # Testing Challenges

-You have been given two testing tasks to complete.

 ## Rocos Platform UI Testing
 Rocos.io is a SaaS platform, it has a page to allow user to signup with a given invitation code.
 The signup page validates user inputs before sending to the backend api.
 The signup page is located at https://portal.rocos.io/signup.